Welcome to Year 6

 We have learnt to play Somewhere Only We Know on the chime bars as part of our musical study of rhythm.
 We have also looked at William Tell’s Overture and learnt to sing the Cupcake Song Pitch Perfect.

 We started the year with a fabulous trip to France.
-This is an educational visit which encourages independence, responsibility and cultural awareness and a fun day at Disneyland Paris.
+This is an educational visit which encourages independence, responsibility and cultural awareness and includes a fun day at Disneyland Paris.

 During the trip the children were treated to a French Medieval display, toured the highlights of Paris, climbed the Eifel Tower, spent a day at Disneyland and a visit to the imposing Vimy Ridge Memorial and trenches.